jonassu/Agora-Interactive-Broadcasting-Live-Streaming-iOS/README.md

 ## Developer Environment Requirements
 - Use Xcode open the project
--Connect iPhone
+- Connect iPhone
 - Run
--Part of the simulator there will be missing or performance issues, it is recommended to use a real machine.
+- Part of the simulator there will be missing or performance issues, it is recommended to use a real machine.

 ## Connect Us